-It's important to note that, given the breadth of the subjects that need to be covered, the goal of the training cannot be to teach local officials the law in each of these areas.
+Given the breadth of the subjects that need to be covered, the goal of the training cannot be to teach local officials the law in each of these areas.
 Instead the goal needs to be to acquaint local officials with the fact that there are laws that govern their behavior in each of these areas, to motivate officials to comply with such laws (among other things by explaining the consequences of missteps) and to alert them on when they need to seek the advice of qualified legal counsel when issues arise with respect to such laws.